 This certified product-version requires additional costs, contractual obligations and technical and practical limitations as described below:

-EZBIS offers both a standard Electronic Health Records system that does not offer the capabilities needed to meet the Advancing Care Information (ACI) objectives of the Merit-based Incentive Program (MIPS), and an add-on “Meaningful Use Option” (MUO) that supplements the standard EHR with capabilities for needed to meet the ACI objectives of MIPS.
+EZBIS offers both a standard Electronic Health Records system that does not offer the capabilities needed to meet the Promoting Interoperability (PI) objectives of the Merit-based Incentive Program (MIPS), and an add-on “Meaningful Use Option” (MUO) that supplements the standard EHR with capabilities for needed to meet the PI objectives of MIPS.
 The EZBIS Electronic Health Records system with the added MUO is the electronic health record technology that has been tested and certified by the ONC-ACB.
 EZBIS charges a one-time fee for the MUO and a recurring monthly fee per provider who is participating in MIPS.
 EZBIS licensees are required to sign an agreement when purchasing the MUO, which specifies these fees.
 The term of the agreement is for the duration of the providers’ participation in the Merit-based Incentive Program.
 EZBIS also requires that licensees participating in MIPS purchase and maintain an annual service agreement subscription so as to receive necessary updates and assistance.

 The one-time and recurring fees cover all features and capabilities which are not included in the standard EZBIS EHR for the specific purpose of meeting the objectives of MIPS including, but not limited to; Provide Patient Access, Send a Summary of Care, Request/Accept Summary of Care, Patient Specific Education, View, Download or Transmit (VDT), Secure Messaging, Patient-Generated Health Data, and Clinical Information Reconciliation.